 - COLOR-CODED ORGANIZATION SYSTEM: Built for 2 People for a 3-Day Period, Organized in Re-sealable Waterproof Packs

-- FOOD + WATER + HYGIENE INCLUDED: 3600 Calorie Food Bars with 5 Yr Shelf Life, Water Pouches (24), Water Purification Tablets (20), Full Hygiene Kit and More
+- FOOD + WATER + HYGIENE INCLUDED: 3600 Calorie Food Bars with 5 Yr Shelf Life (Packaged within 6 months from date of manufacture), Water Pouches (24) with 5 Yr Shelf Life (Packaged within 6 months from…

 The name says it all.
 This bag is designed to keep you alive and well for 72 hours after an earthquake or other emergencies.
 The company claims its 72-hour kits include more water and more food than any other kit on the market today.